Tommy Boy BD Review

 The Bad:

-The movie is better and some of it does look nice.
-In all reality there isn’t much to wow you.
-The images are sharper but not by much.
-If you look in the back ground it’s sometimes grainy.
-The voices sounded better but the soundtrack and the back ground sound weren’t up to par.
-It wasn’t that they didn’t do a good job turning it into blu-ray.
-I felt that this isn’t the type of movie for it to be noticeable.
-It doesn’t have a need for that much detail.
-It’s a great comedy and the sharper image and the improved sound quality is just an added bonus.
+The movie is much improved as far as appearance is concerned and some of it look nicely done.
+But in all reality, there isn't much to wow you.
+The picture quality is sharper but not by that much.
+If you look in the background you'll see it's sometimes grainy.
+The voices sound clear but the music and the background sound weren't up to par.
+It's not that the BD transfer wasn't well done, but I felt that this wasn't the type of movie for it to be noticeable - it really doesn't have a need for that much detail.
+Yet Tommy Boy is a great comedy and the sharper image and the improved sound quality is just an added bonus.

 The Ugly: